Outwood railway station: History

 The original station was opened by the Bradford, Wakefield and Leeds Railway in 1858, and was originally named Lofthouse.
 This was renamed Lofthouse and Outwood in July 1865.
 It closed on 13 June 1960.
 A different Lofthouse and Outwood station, which was on a different route, opened in 1876 and closed in 1958.

 The station was reopened on 12 July 1988.

 Facilities

 The station is unstaffed and has two wooden platforms with waiting shelters, customer help points, digital display screens, timetable posters and automated train announcements provide running information.
 Level access to both platforms is via ramps.

+Outwood railway station has 130 free car parking spaces.

 Services

-Monday to Saturdays two trains per hour head northbound to Leeds and southbound one train per hour goes to Doncaster and one to Sheffield, both operate via Wakefield Westgate.
+Monday to Saturday, two trains per hour head northbound to Leeds and southbound, one train per hour goes to Doncaster and one to Sheffield; both operate via Wakefield Westgate.
 In addition, the Sheffield service also goes via Rotherham Central.

-Sundays there is generally an hourly service to Leeds and a two-hourly service to Doncaster and Sheffield respectively.
+On Sundays, a similar service frequency is in operation, although it starts later in the morning.